MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/externalparty.md

 ---
 # ExternalParty Entity Reference

-Information about external parties that need to access Dynamics 365 for Customer Engagement from external channels.For internal use only
+Information about external parties that need to access Dynamics 365 for Customer Engagement apps from external channels.For internal use only

 ## Messages